Glenelg Football Club Logo

 Summary

-A high-marking ruckman who missed only two of Glenelg's first 56 games over four seasons before he needed a serious operation and retired.
+Stongly built Hanley was a high-marking ruckman who missed only two of Glenelg's first 56 games over four seasons, before he needed a serious operation and retired.
+He died aged just 35, only seven years after leading the Tigers in their first game against West Adelaide.
+Despite overwhelming odds, he consistently played outstanding football.

 Biographical